SiteGround WordPress Hosting Review – Plus Which Hosting Plan To Choose?

 Now, let’s explore exactly what you get access to with the SiteGround StartUp and GoGeek plans — and what their main differences are.

 *Note: The prices listed are special introductory rates for new customers.
+The special prices are applicable for your initial invoice only.
+For all subsequent renewals, regular prices apply.

-As the StartUp and GoGeek plans from SiteGround are advertised as managed WordPress hosting, this means that — among other things — you get access to web servers that are optimized for WordPress websites, as well as some extra features to help you set up and manage a safe and secure WordPress site.
+As the StartUp and GoGeek plans are advertised as managed WordPress hosting, this means that — among other things — you get access to web servers that are optimized for WordPress websites, as well as some extra features to help you to set up and manage a safe and secure WordPress site.

 We’ll now explore the features of these plans — and their differences — to help you to decide whether StartUp or GoGeek is right for you.